erlcloud/erlcloud/README.md

 ## Roadmap ##

-Below is the proposed library roadmap update along with regular features and fixes.
+Below is the library roadmap update along with regular features and fixes.

 - 0.13.10
  * pre Alert Logic Fork merge